Makeup artists always say that the key to flawless foundation application is a good brush.

 To be honest, I'm traditionally a finger application kind of girl.
 Using your fingers is free and easy, and you aren’t forced to carry around another tool.
 However, since my complexion is a bit oily and breaks out pretty easily, I couldn’t help but wonder if my fingers were contributing to this problem as well.

 This internal conflict eventually led me to the Daubigny Flat Top Kabuki Brush.
-With so many expensive brush options on the market, I appreciated the $10 price tag for this one.
-The 13,000-plus five-star ratings on Amazon were also reassuring and inevitably guided my decision to buy it.
+With so many expensive brush options on the market, I appreciated the $7 price tag for this one.
+The 23,000-plus five-star ratings on Amazon were also reassuring and inevitably guided my decision to buy it.

-Applying my makeup is a breeze (and sanitary)
+Applying my makeup is a breeze (and more sanitary)

 When I use the kabuki brush, I'm able to apply my makeup much faster than when I spread it on with my fingertips.
 I also don't have to worry if my hands could be carrying harmful bacteria or oils, especially during a time when keeping our hands clean is so important.
-Plus, after jumping over to the brush camp, my skin has a much more natural-looking result.
+Plus, my skin has a much more natural-looking result.

 It's compact and replaced my other brushes

-Makeup brushes can take up a lot of space in a makeup bag, and this kabuki brush proves that great things come in small packages.
-The little flat top tool comes with a plastic carrying case that is very compact but also useful.
-It only takes up a few inches of my bag and keeps the brush intact.
-I can also use it to apply other products like powder foundation, bronzer and blush — so there's no need to take up more space with extra brushes.
+Makeup brushes can take up a lot of space in a makeup bag, but this kabuki brush proves that great things come in small packages.
+The little flat top tool comes with a plastic carrying case, which only takes up a few inches of my bag and keeps the brush intact.
+I can also use the brush to apply other products like powder foundation, bronzer and blush, so there's no need to take up more space with extra beauty tools.

 The Daubigny Flat Top Brush is now one of my favorite beauty staples, but there are other customer-loved options you can shop on Amazon right now.